gdscsc24/2024-solution-challenge/README.md

 Moodista ☕️ is a mental health self-care app for modern people.

- **Diary-based sentiment analysis** provides you with customized contents 😊!
+ **Diary-based sentiment analysis** provides you with customized contents!

-Pursue healthy life and well-being for all age groups 🌱 by supporting connections with communities and treatment centers.
+Pursue healthy life and well-being for all age groups by supporting connections with communities and treatment centers.

 ## Members